-In a year that has seen some high profile dividend cuts in the UK stock market, it is encouraging to be able to report that during the year, earnings increased to 11.5p per share from 10.9p, once again helped by some special dividends received.
-We are, therefore, pleased to be able to recommend a final dividend of 3.8p per share, which together with aggregate interim dividends paid of 6.5p, gives a total dividend per share for the year of 10.3p (2015: 10.1p), an increase of 2.0%.
-This exceeds the annualised inflation rate for the year to 31 March 2016 of 1.6% (as measured by RPI) and is consistent with our objective of growing the dividend at above the rate of inflation.
-If approved by shareholders, the final dividend will be paid on 29 July 2016 to shareholders on the register on 24 June 2016.
+During the year, earnings per share decreased slightly to 11.1p per share from 11.5p.
+Notwithstanding this small reduction, we have declared a fourth interim dividend, of 4.0p per share which, together with aggregate interim dividends of 6.65p, gives a total dividend per share for the year of 10.65p (2016: 10.3p), an increase of 3.4%.
+This is ahead of the annualised inflation rate for the year to 31 March 2017 of 3.1% (as measured by RPI) and is consistent with our objective of growing the dividend at above the rate of inflation.
+The fourth interim dividend will be paid on 28 July 2017 to shareholders on the register on 30 June 2017.